At 50, Amtrak could get the transformational makeover it needs

 I don’t know if this will change the minds of the most Amtrak-skeptic.
 Americans don’t change their minds often anymore.

 Fifty years ago today, passenger trains were operated by private railroads (in most cases today, Amtrak relies on their tracks, often hurting on-time performance).
-But the post-World War II optimism of new, diesel-drawn, luxurious “streamliner” trains ran up against the jet and Interstate Highway system.
+But the post-World War II optimism of new, diesel-drawn, luxurious “streamliner” trains ran up against the jet and Interstate Highway System.

 In 1960, America had about 2,000 intercity passenger trains.
 By the end of the decade, it was 500.
 The “train-offs” were further hastened when the Postal Service canceled most mail contracts with the railroads in 1967-68.